-There is an established complaints procedure and complaints can be initiated by contacting BOHS.
-The objective of this Procedure is to handle complaints and disciplinary matters in a fair and reasonable manner.
-This Procedure lays out the actions that will be implemented by BOHS if there are allegations against an individual member of the Faculty in relation to compliance with the Code of Ethics,
+If you feel you have not received the level of Occupational Hygiene service you had expected, please refer to the Faculty Code of Ethics.
+There is an established complaints procedure and complaints can be initiated by emailing complaints@bohs.org.
+The objective of the procedure is to handle complaints and disciplinary matters in a fair and reasonable manner and it lays out the actions that will be implemented by BOHS if there are allegations against an individual member of the Faculty in relation to compliance with the Code of Ethics,